Arts, Heritage & Culture > Heritage & Culture

 Glimpse Into Our Past

 This is a land rich with natural resources and fertile ranch and farmland.
-It’s little wonder gold and copper-seeking prospectors, Doukhobors, and cattle ranchers were drawn to our region.
-Each and every one of them left their imprint on Boundary Country.
-They left a legacy of historic, cultural and heritage experiences that shape the stories we tell here today.
+Farmers, ranchers, prospectors and pioneers made their way here, some drawn by the land itself and others by stories of gold and copper.
+Every one of them left their imprint on Boundary Country.
+They left a legacy of historical, cultural and heritage experiences that shape the stories we tell here today.
 Uncover our stories, then make them your own on a Boundary Country vacation you’ll always remember.

 Search for Treasures

-Look in any direction to see reminders of the copper mining and smelting wealth that led to the founding of Greenwood, Canada’s smallest city.
-Explore the ghostly remnants of Phoenix, a once booming mining town, on the Phoenix Mountain Forest Interpretive Drive.
+Look in any direction to see reminders of the copper mining and smelting wealth that led to Greenwood’s founding, Canada’s smallest city.
+Explore Phoenix’s ghostly remnants, a once booming mining town, on the Phoenix Mountain Forest Interpretive Drive.
 Go mining at Grand Forks’ Rock Candy Mines for your own precious crystals.
 You’ll be joining the travellers who have long journeyed to Boundary Country in search of treasure.

 Rock Creek Gold Rush